PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-08 13:47:19
+Last updated: 2024-04-08 13:47:54
-Random Quote: You sentimentalize property, you can kiss profits goodbye. - Marty Byrde
+Random Quote: Ted: "[to Marshall, lying next to him] Marshall, are you still thinking about Lily?"Marshall: "Yeah."Ted: "Please stop!" - Ted Mosby